VazkiiMods/BotaniaCD/README.txt

 3. If You Have Any Questions

-Please email '~williewillus/violet-moon@lists.sr.ht', without quotes, if your question is not privacy-sensitive.
-Emails will be archived publicly on SourceHut.
+Please post on the Violet Moon forums: https://forum.violetmoon.org/t/botania, if your question is not privacy-sensitive.

-Alternatively, post on the Violet Moon forums: https://forum.violetmoon.org/t/botania

-For privacy-sensitive matters, please contact Violet Moon through private channels. https://violetmoon.org/
+For privacy-sensitive matters, please contact Violet Moon through private channels: https://violetmoon.org/

 4. If You Don't Have Any Questions